marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 address observations.

 On-path attackers could capture packets sent from the requester to the responder, and resend them from a spoofed source address.
-Such spoofed packets could trigger production of spurious OBSERVED_ADDRESS frames.
+If done repeatedly, these spoofed packets could trigger the sending of a large number of OBSERVED_ADDRESS frames.
 The recommendation to only include OBSERVED_ADDRESS frames in packets sent on the same path over which the address was observed offers a first layer of protection, as these packets will not reach the requester if